SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayout.md

 When working with floats and positioning we must deal with all the side effects in the design where two `display` property values support:

 - **Flex**  -  `display: flex`
-  - Is one-dimensional which means that can work with **one axis at the same**
+  - Is one-dimensional which means that can work with **one axis at a time**
   - Think in terms of **styling** a **single rows or column**
 - **Grid**  - `display: grid`
-  - Is two-dimensional which means that can work with **two axes at the same**
+  - Is two-dimensional which means that can work with **two axis at a time**
   - Think in terms of **styling** a **many rows and columns**